Writing With Your Children

 The story doesn’t have to be perfect, far from it!
 Just let inspiration and ideas flow and record whatever your children contribute.

 Our Telling Stores …Together book download is no longer available.
 However, there are some great examples, along with GETKIDSWRITING templates including detailed instructions, and ideas to help get you started on this blog.

 For inspiration! … enjoy The Amazing Experiences Adventure! book posted as separate episodes, in a short mini-series on our blog.

-*Kids for Kids Books™ programs have facilitated the publishing of thousands of students’ works, and the excitement is renewed with every book.
-We work with schools and libraries to bring a unique adventure in literacy to students of all ages and stages … from imagination to publication!
+Kids for Kids Books™ programs facilitated the publishing of thousands of students’ works, and the excitement was renewed with every book.
+We had the opportunity to work with schools and libraries to bring a unique adventure in literacy to students of all ages and stages … from imagination to publication!
 Growing Ideas Into Books®

-For 13 years, we worked with schools to engage students is writing, which in turn interested them in reading.
+For 13 years, we worked with schools to engage students in writing, which in turn interested them in reading.

-Over 50,000 students have been published in our school collections, through our Kids for Kids Books™ Young Author Publishing Adventure Program.
-And each author was so very proud of their accomplishment — inspiring children to write and read by showing them they can be officially published and their work part of Canada’s heritage.0
+Over 50,000 students were published in our school collections, through our Kids for Kids Books™ Young Author Publishing Adventure Program.
+And each author was so very proud of their accomplishment — inspiring children to write and read by showing them they can be officially published and their work part of Canada’s heritage.3